 The Island Boat House bed and breakfast is a rustic and charming historic boathouse located on a private 2 acre island on the New York side of the river.
 Guests stay in their own two bedroom apartment in the upstairs of the boathouse for $200 a night and it sleeps up to 6.
 You can book it through Airbnb.

-On the Canadian side of the river is the lovely Honey Bee Island to unleash your Robinson Crusoe.
-The historic Adirondack styled log cabin with full river views from every window, provided with every luxury (plus the island to yourself) will set you back $592 a night.
+This gorgeous Adirondack styled log cabin with full river views from every window, provided with every luxury and equipped to sleep up to eight people, will set you back $322 a night.

 And I think that just about concludes my discovery of Thousand Islands for now.
 As for whether the salad dressing actually comes from Thousand Islands?
 Well there are three versions…